The Marijuana Control, Legalization and Revenue Act of 2016

 (b) To be under the influence of cannabis, except as provided in this Act and as provided in subdivision (f) of section 647 of the Penal Code; and

 (c) To cultivate cannabis indoors, or outdoors behind fenced and securely-locked privately owned property, with the consent of the owner of such property.
-To comply with this section, the fencing shall completely obscure the presence of the marijuana plants from members of the general public, with the exception of aerial observations.
-Cultivation must comply with any local or state nuisance regulations, provided the nuisance regulation is not based on the presence and/or cultivation of marijuana nor crafted to primarily target marijuana cultivation and/or possession.
+To comply with this section, the fencing shall completely obscure the presence of the cannabis plants from members of the general public, with the exception of aerial observations.
+Cultivation must comply with any local or state nuisance regulations, provided the nuisance regulation is not based on the presence and/or cultivation of cannabis nor crafted to primarily target cannabis cultivation and/or possession.

 (b) The State of California and its agencies and employees shall not disclose and shall protect the identities of all persons, individuals, and corporate entities engaged in cannabis commerce or use, without a court order expressly authorizing the release of such information on a case by case basis.